 - Prepare for a doctor visit.
 “Write down symptoms you’re having, how long you’ve had them, what makes them better, what remedies you’ve tried,” Vij suggests.
 That will help the doctor make a better diagnosis.

 - Bring your medications to the doctor.
 “Don’t just bring me a list.
 I need to see the bottles and have you tell me what you’re taking and when,” Vij explains.
 “And don’t forget to bring supplements.
 Sometimes they can interact with medications.”

 - Ask questions and share concerns.
 “Sometimes people are intimidated,” Vij says.
 “But be upfront with what you’re worried about.
 Maybe there’s something confusing about a treatment plan.
 Or maybe you want a certain test.
 Don’t be afraid to ask.”

 - Develop a relationship with your doctor.
 “You have to tell your doctor what makes life worth living for you,” Perskin points out.
 “It helps the doctor understand the kind of advice you need to make a decision about your treatment.”

 - Report symptoms.
 Call your doctor’s office if you develop new symptoms.
 These may affect your treatment.

 - Track your health.
 Write down anything you’re doing that affects health, such as what you’re eating and when you’re taking pills, exercising or sleeping.
 Bring the journal to your doctor visits in case you need to refer to it.

-This blog was originally published on U.S News & World Report.
+This blog was originally published in U.S. News and World Report.